realbig/ambassador-docs/api.md

 *NOTE: I will still be covering from A-Z how to interact with the API for purposes of this system, but the above documentation links may still prove helpful where I may fall short.*

+**Please visit the [Required Plugins](/required-plugins/) page in order to make sure all required plugins are activated before proceeding.**

 This page will cover:

 - [Query All Users](#query-all-users)